Lunderston Bay

 Lunderston Bay is located on the east coast of the Firth of Clyde in Inverclyde, by the A770 road approximately midway between the town of Gourock and the village of Inverkip.

 The bay measures approximately 1 mi from north to south at its widest point.
 At low tide, most of the shore at the south end of the bay becomes exposed, revealing rocks and shingle.
 The tidal effect at the sandy beach at the north end of the bay is less visible.
 The Lunderston Burn enters the Firth of Clyde at the north end of the bay.

 Beach and facilities

-There is a popular sandy beach, picnic areas and a wheelchair accessible playground at the north end of the bay, where a Clyde Muirshiel Regional Park ranger station, toilets and a car park are also located (the north end of the bay is within the regional park, but the south end is not).
+There is a popular sandy beach, picnic area with numerous tables and a wheelchair accessible playground at the northern end of the bay, where toilets and a car park are also located (the north end of the bay is within Clyde Muirshiel Regional Park, but the south end is not).
 Lunderston Bay is a designated bathing water, with generally good water conditions during the bathing season.
 There are lifebuoy stations at the beach, but there are no lifeguards.

 The junctions from the A770 Cloch Road to the bay car park and the garden centre were improved in early 2019.
 The improvements included the creation of bus stop bays and islands to provide a safer crossing point for pedestrians between the two sites.
 Bus times are available from the Traveline Scotland web site.